msess/systemsfair/1employers.md

 # Get a chance to meet the Engineering Design Teams

 Our design teams are made by students who are technology enthusiasists.
-Please take your time to chck out these amazing teams (links below).
+Please take your time to check out these amazing teams (links below).

 * [Team Phantom](https://teamphantom.ca/)
 * [SFU Satellite](https://www.sfusat.org/)